Past Discernment Weekends

 Discernment Weekend-August 8-10, 2014

-Our brother Andrew Sknoieczny shares his thoughts on our latest discernment weekend.
+Our brother Andrew Sknoieczny shares his thoughts on a recent discernment weekend.

 This past discernment weekend was filled with many blessings; it was great to see that so many brothers were able to be a part of it.
 Throughout the weekend there were about 15 friars who were able to be there and support the candidates in their discernment.